 Editors’ Note: Our political commentary is intentionally nonpartisan.
-We favor no politician nor any political party and assesses political developments for their potential economic and market impact.
+We favour no politician nor any political party and assesses political developments for their potential economic and market impact.

-Well that was anticlimactic.
+Well, that was anticlimactic.
 Five weeks after Canadian Prime Minister Justin Trudeau dissolved Parliament and called a snap election in hopes of his Liberal Party winning an outright majority, the results are in: The Liberals remain in power, but they still have a minority government and will have to rely on help—chiefly from the leftist New Democratic Party (NDP)—to get anything done.
 Moreover, three of Trudeau’s cabinet ministers lost their re-election bids, and many onlookers are grousing about the indecisive campaign, potentially leaving the government with less political capital than they had going in.
-Most coverage is focusing on the political optics and Canadians’ overall frustration with being asked to vote during the middle of the Delta variant’s surge.
-For stocks, that is all sociology and beside the point—what matters for returns to an extent, in our view, is that political uncertainty has eased and gridlock persists for the foreseeable future.
+Most coverage we have seen dwells on the political optics and Canadians’ reported frustration with being asked to vote during the middle of the Delta variant’s surge.
+For equities, we think that is all sociology and beside the point—what matters for returns to an extent, in our view, is that political uncertainty has eased and gridlock within Canada’s Parliament likely persists for the foreseeable future.

 Exhibit 1: Canadian Election Results

-Stocks don’t care about personalities—they care about policies and the likelihood of major changes to property rights and other issues that could affect businesses’ ability to make long-term investments and plan for risks.
-Like the major political parties in other developed nations, Canada’s Liberal and Conservative parties are equally capable of ratcheting up legislative risk.
-So when Trudeau called the snap election while his party had a six-point lead over the Conservatives, according to the CBC News Poll Tracker, the risk for stocks was a government—any government—winning an outright majority and reducing or ending the gridlock that helped keep legislative risk to Canadian stocks’ low since 2019.
+Our research shows equity markets don’t care about politicians’ personalities or parties.
+Rather, we think they care primarily about policies and the likelihood of major changes to property rights and other issues that could affect businesses’ ability to make long-term investments and plan for risks.
+Like the major political parties in other developed nations, our research shows Canada’s centre-left Liberal and centre-right Conservative parties are equally capable of ratcheting up legislative risk.
+So when Trudeau called the snap election whilst his party had a six-point lead over the Conservatives, according to the CBC News Poll Tracker, we think the risk for equities was a government—any government—winning an outright majority.
+That would have reduced or ended the gridlock that we think helped keep legislative risk to Canadian shares low since the prior election in 2019.

 This is the status quo this week’s election extended.
-It complicates the path forward for many divisive measures, potentially forcing the government to water them down.
+It likely complicates the path forward for many divisive measures, potentially forcing the government to water them down.
 Perhaps, perhaps, the Liberals can get something like the mooted bank profit surtax approved with the help of the NDP.
-But that remains to be seen, considering the NDP favors a broader raft of tax hikes than the Liberals.
+But that remains to be seen, considering the NDP have stated they favour a broader raft of tax hikes than the Liberals.